graphprotocol/hypergraph/docs/recap-and-future-strategy.md

 ## Main areas to consider when building a local-first app

 - Sync
-- Key management (Rotation is the hard part)
+- Key management (Key rotation when members are leaving the group is the hard part)
 - Invitation
-- Permissions
+- Permissions (affects Key Management)
 - Identity

 ## Sync

-Syncing back data from a public graph is tricky!!!

-- Either every (text) change is accompanied with a CRDT
+For unencrypted data in a document structure there are established solutions.

+When it comes to encrypted data there is Secsync relying on a central server.
+Jazz afaik as and both rely on finding the missing changes.
+Other solutions try to be fully decentralized e.g. Nextgraph.
+The upcoming Automerge sync also wants to go in this direction.

+The hard part is not only syncing one entities/documents, but to identify which ones you need to update.
+Personally I'm wondering about the data storage overhead.
+Further problems that need to be considered are:

+- prioritized sync (loading one particular document first)
+- progress indication
+- handling errors (can you abort and retry if state is lost)
+- compaction for of history to heavily reduce the data that needs to be synced
+- shallow document/entity loading to retract history

+When considering the GRC-20 spec we need to think how to sync data back from a public graph.
+Ideally the indexer have similar capabilities as the native CRDT sync engine.
+We can do naive approaches, but long term we probably want a solid approach and this is not trivial.
+Note: One idea is to accompany every change with a CRDT that is published publicly as well.

 ### Key Management

+Managing encryption keys for a a group is quite tricky problem.
+In general it's easy to establish a key for a group, but rotating the key is the hard part.

+Example of a key rotation problem:
-- Rotation is the hard part.
-One specific problem is: who do you allow to rotate the keys?

-e.g. you have commenter that informs you that his devices was stolen. can they initiate a new key? probably not. can any member in a group do so or only the admins?
+- Who do you allow to rotate the keys? e.g. you have commenter that informs you that his devices was stolen. can they initiate a new key? probably not. can any member in a group do so or only the admins?

-how do you recover from failed key rotations? (ignore them and move on)
+- How do you recover from failed key rotations? (ignore them and move on?)

-The easy way and what most do: just trust everyone with access in the group
+The easy way and what most do: just trust everyone with access in the group, but this model might now work well for all use-cases.

 ### Permissions

-TODO
+In general it's straight forward to do read/write permissions based on space roles.
+This could be made more granular per entity with a custom permission system, but probably out of scope.

+There were some attempts like UCAN to make permissions very granular, but I haven't seen it in action yet.

+### Invitation

+The most common way to handle this is invitation links (Jazz, DXOS, Serenity).
+There are a couple of fine details that need to be considered.
+The main issue is: you can't just invite someone via Email directly to a space without them having an encryption key that you know beforehand or you send a secret (which then can't go through a server).

+### Identity

+The easy answer would be to use a wallet and XMTP for a stable encryption key.
+Account recovery on top is not that crazy either, but when you try to come up with key rotation or a multi-device setup things become quite tricky.
+Even more so in case you want to allow decentralization.

 ## Overview of Local-first frameworks and tools